SURFnet/tiqr-app-core-ios/Sources/OpenAPIClient/docs/UserControllerAPI.md

 Confirm email change

-Confirm the user has clicked on the link in the email sent after requesting to change the users email
+Confirm the user has clicked on the link in the email sent after requesting to change the users email<br/>A confirmation email is sent to notify the user of the security change with a link to the security settings <a href=\"\">https://login.{environment}.eduid.nl/client/mobile/security</a>. <br/>If this URL is not properly intercepted by the eduID app, then the browser app redirects to <a href=\"\">eduid://client/mobile/security</a>

 ### Example
 ```swift